require function to allows a search path for require to be

 (apply #'base-condition-hook args))))

-(links are to index).
+Definescondition-hook(links are to index).

 <conditns.lsp code>=

-<definition of new condition-hook
+<definition of new condition-hook>

-, the standard condition hook
+This calls base-condition-hook, the standard condition hook

 function, after interposing handlers for the unboun variable and

 undefined function conditions.
-This code uses handler-bind
+This code uses handler-bind, not

-, since the handlers have to be called inside the
+handler-case, since the handlers have to be called inside the

-restart context established by the implicit cerror
+restart context established by the implicit cerror call that

 signaled the error.

-To load an undefined function, autoload-function
+To load an undefined function, autoload-function looks up a module

-path in a database and finds the continue
+path in a database and finds the continue restart that should have

-been established by the implicit cerror
+been established by the implicit cerror that signaled the error.

-variable is bound to NIL
+The *load-verbose* variable is bound to NIL to suppress

 loading messages.
 If the module path and the restart are found, then